 - People with chronic illnesses such as diabetes

 - The elderly

-Viral infection and sepsis are diagnosed by a medical professional following a physical examination, evaluation of medical history, and blood tests and cultures.
-Some common viral infections such as measles, rubella, and chickenpox may be diagnosed based on symptoms.
-Laboratory diagnosis is very important to distinguish between viruses that have similar symptoms such as COVID-19 and influenza.
+A medical professional diagnoses viral infection and sepsis following a physical examination, evaluation of medical history, and blood tests and cultures.
+Some common viral infections, such as measles, rubella, and chickenpox, may be diagnosed based on symptoms.
+Laboratory diagnosis is very important to distinguish between viruses with similar symptoms, such as COVID-19 and influenza.